tttor/ctrl-foundation/method/policy-based/2017_ppo_schulman.md

   * enables multiple epochs of minibatch updates.
     * use multiple epochs of stochastic gradient ascent to perform each policy update
       * cf: standard policy gradient methods perform one gradient update per data sample
-    * alternate between sampling data from the policy and performing several epochs of optimization on the sampled data
   * with clipped probability ratios,
     * which forms a pessimistic estimate (i.e., lower bound) of the performance of the policy.
     * also tried clipping in log space, but found the performance to be no better.